Pofilo/grammalecte/doc/build.md

 **Build a language**

-    make.py LANG
+`make.py LANG`

-        generate the LibreOffice extension and the package folder.
+> Generate the LibreOffice extension and the package folder.
-        LANG is the lang code (ISO 639).
+> LANG is the lang code (ISO 639).

-        This script uses the file `config.ini` in the folder `gc_lang/LANG`.
+> This script uses the file `config.ini` in the folder `gc_lang/LANG`.

 **First build**

-    Type:
-        make.py LANG -js
+`make.py LANG -js`

-    This command is required to generate all necessary files.
+> This command is required to generate all necessary files.

 **Options**

-    -b --build_data
+`-b --build_data`

-        Launch the script `build_data.py` in the folder `gc_lang/LANG`.
+> Launch the script `build_data.py` in the folder `gc_lang/LANG`.

-    -d --dict
+`-d --dict`

-        Generate the indexable binary dictionary from the lexicon in the folder `lexicons`.
+> Generate the indexable binary dictionary from the lexicon in the folder `lexicons`.

-    -js --javascript
+`-js --javascript`

-        Also generate JavaScript extensions.
+> Also generate JavaScript extensions.
-        Without this option only Python modules, data and extensions are generated.
+> Without this option, only Python modules, data and extensions are generated.

-    -t --tests
+`-t --tests`

-        Run unit tests.
+> Run unit tests.

-    -i --install
+`-i --install`

-        Install the LibreOffice extension.
+> Install the LibreOffice extension.

-    -fx --firefox
+`-fx --firefox`

-        Launch Firefox Nightly.
+> Launch Firefox Nightly.
-        Unit tests can be lanched from Firefox, with CTRL+SHIFT+F12.
+> Unit tests can be lanched from Firefox, with CTRL+SHIFT+F12.

-    -tb --thunderbird
+`-tb --thunderbird`

-        Launch Thunderbird.
+> Launch Thunderbird.

 ## Examples ##

 Full rebuild:

         make.py LANG -b -d -js

 After modifying grammar rules:

         make.py LANG -t

 If you modify the lexicon:

         make.py LANG -d -js

-    If you modify your script build_data.py:
+If you modify your script `build_data.py`:

         make.py LANG -b -js